Conservative Prediction via Data-Driven Confidence Minimization

-\begin{itemize} \item \textbf{MSP}~\citep{hendrycks2016baseline}: A simple baseline for OOD detection, where we take a network trained on ID samples and threshold on the network's maximum softmax probability prediction on a test example to separate ID and OOD examples. \item \textbf{Max Logit}~\citep{maxlogit}: Similar to MSP, but instead of using normalized softmax probabilities, this uses the maximum of the output logits to perform OOD detection. \item \textbf{ODIN}~\citep{liang2017odin}: This method uses temperature scaling and adding small noise perturbations to the inputs to increase the separation of softmax probability between ID and OOD examples. \item \textbf{Mahalanobis}~\citep{lee2018mahalanobis}: This method takes a pretrained softmax classifier and uses the mahalanobis distance in the embedding space to separate ID examples from OOD examples. \item \textbf{Energy Score}~\cite{liu2020energy}: Instead of the softmax probability, this method uses energy scores to separate ID and OOD examples. \item \textbf{Outlier Exposure}~\cite{hendrycks2018deep}: Since traditional neural networks can produce high probabilities on anomalous examples, this method leverages examples from a pseudo-OOD distribution, i.e., a distribution different from the in-distribution but maybe not the same OOD distribution one would see during test-time, and fine-tunes a pre-trained network with a combined objective of (1) cross entropy loss on the training examples, and (2) confidence minimization loss on the pseudo-OOD examples. \item \textbf{Energy Based Fine-Tuning}~\citep{liu2020energy}: Minimizes the energy-based confidence score instead of softmax-based confidence score on the psuedo-OOD examples. \item \textbf{WOODS}~\citep{pmlr-v162-katz-samuels22a}: Leverages a ``wild'' dataset -- naturally comprising both in-distribution (ID) and OOD samples.
+\begin{itemize} \item \textbf{MSP}~\citep{hendrycks2016baseline,vaze2022openset}: A simple baseline for OOD detection, where we take a network trained on ID samples and threshold on the network's maximum softmax probability prediction on a test example to separate ID and OOD examples. \item \textbf{Max Logit}~\citep{maxlogit,vaze2022openset}: Similar to MSP, but instead of using normalized softmax probabilities, this uses the maximum of the output logits to perform OOD detection. \item \textbf{ODIN}~\citep{liang2017odin}: This method uses temperature scaling and adding small noise perturbations to the inputs to increase the separation of softmax probability between ID and OOD examples. \item \textbf{Mahalanobis}~\citep{lee2018mahalanobis}: This method takes a pretrained softmax classifier and uses the mahalanobis distance in the embedding space to separate ID examples from OOD examples. \item \textbf{Energy Score}~\citep{liu2020energy}: Instead of the softmax probability, this method uses energy scores to separate ID and OOD examples. \item \textbf{Outlier Exposure}~\citep{hendrycks2018deep}: Leverages examples from a pseudo-OOD distribution, i.e., a distribution different from the training distribution but not necessarily the OOD distribution seen at test-time.
+Fine-tunes a pre-trained network with a combined objective of (1) cross entropy loss on the training examples, and (2) confidence minimization loss on the pseudo-OOD examples. \item \textbf{Energy Based Fine-Tuning}~\citep{liu2020energy}: Minimizes the energy-based confidence score on pseudo-OOD examples. \item \textbf{WOODS}~\citep{pmlr-v162-katz-samuels22a}: Leverages a ``wild'' dataset -- naturally comprising both in-distribution (ID) and OOD samples.
 Rather than using confidence minimization, WOODS formulates a constrained optimization problem to maximize the OOD detection rate while constraining classification error for ID data and OOD error rate for ID examples.

 We note that our experimental setup differs from that of WOODS.
 We closely follow the setup established by \citep{hendrycks2018deep}.
 First, unlike DCM, the baseline approach in \citet{pmlr-v162-katz-samuels22a} does not use random augmentations on the unlabeled set to prevent overfitting.
 Second, at each gradient update, WOODS computes the combined objective using a 10:1 ratio of ID:uncertainty set, whereas we use a 1:1 sampling ratio.
 Third, WOODS uses a mixed ID-OOD validation set for hyperparameter tuning and early stopping, while DCM and Outlier Exposure \citep{hendrycks2018deep} only use an ID validation set. \end{itemize}